jmjuanes/mikel/README.md

 Custom helper functions receive a single `params` object as argument, containing the following fields:

-- `args`: an array containing the variables with the helper is called in the template.
+- `args`: an array containing the positional arguments the helper is called with.
 - `options`: an object containing the keyword arguments provided to the helper.
+- `context`: an object with the following fields:
-- `data`: the current data where the helper has been executed.
+    - `context.data`: the current data where the helper has been executed.
-- `state`: an object containing the state variables available in the current context (e.g., `@root`, `@index`, etc.).
+    - `context.state`: an object containing the state variables available in the current context (e.g., `@root`, `@index`, etc.).
+    - `context.directives`: all registered helpers and partials.
+    - `context.tokens`: the raw tokens of the helper block content.
-- `fn`: a function that executes the template provided in the helper block and returns a string with the evaluated template in the provided context.
+- `fn`: a function that executes the template block and returns a string with the evaluated content in the provided context.

-The helper function must return a string, which will be injected into the result string.
+The helper function must return a string.
 Example:

 ```javascript
 const data = {